decentstack/decentstack/docs/middleware_interface.md

 ##  Abstract

-The application stacks we use today have limited vertical interaction between components, this becomes painfully evident if you attempt to apply any kind of logic to what your peer should share with the rest of the swarm.
+The application stacks we use today have limited vertical interaction between components, this becomes painfully evident if you attempt to add any kind of conditional logic to replication.

 The application is aware of feed-content and is able to define higher level selection rules but lacks the mandate apply them.